-Finally, note that a growing number of commercial private sector platforms offer qualitative interviewing capabilities.
+Second, note that a growing number of commercial private sector platforms offer qualitative interviewing capabilities.
 By construction, a share of their features and exact workings will remain private.
-For academic research, simple platforms like the one shared alongside this paper have the distinct advantage to give researchers control over the entire prompt and the interface.
-The platform's code can also flexibly be adjusted to work with the increasingly capable local models, making all components non-proprietary.
+For academic research, simple platforms like the one shared alongside this paper have the distinct advantage to give researchers control over the entire prompt and interface.
+With increasingly capable open models, all components of the AI-led interviews could be non-proprietary.

 Sampling.
-Like many other studies, we rely on surveying firms such as Prolific to recruit respondents.
-Through different tests, we see that a subset of respondents may be using LLMs to answer the survey.
-We try to remove such cases from the dataset, but with growing capabilities and multimodality (i.e. allowing text, images, sounds, etc. as part of prompts and answers), AI generated answers become increasingly difficult to detect.
-These issues can make it particularly important to recruit surveys participants without monetary incentives to return answers quickly in future studies.
+Like many other studies, we rely on surveying firms such as Prolific to recruit respondents, which has several limitations.
+First, this population of respondents typically expects to spend less than thirty minutes answering the survey.
+As a result, our AI-led interviews are much shorter than human interviews common in fields such as sociology or anthropology.
+Second, through different tests, we see that a subset of respondents may be using LLMs to answer the survey.
+We try to remove such cases from the dataset, but with growing LLM capabilities, AI generated answers become increasingly difficult to detect.
+Zhang et al. [2024] investigate the use of LLM by respondents on popular online survey platforms.
+These issues can make it particularly important to recruit surveys participants who do not have simple monetary incentives to return answers quickly in future studies.
 Related to this, widely discussed selection issues make it difficult to obtain representative samples from surveying firms, emphasizing the need to address potential selection bias (e.g., Dutz et al. [2021]).
-Furthermore, we find that some participants do not attempt to respond seriously, but only aim to finish the study quickly.
-This can, however, be easier to see in interview transcripts than in open-text fields, in particular if the LLM is prompted to ask many probing questions like in our setup.
+Finally, we find that some participants do not attempt to respond seriously, but only aim to finish the study quickly.
+While this is a general challenge in survey-research, it can be easier to detect fake responses in interview transcripts than in open-text fields, in particular if the LLM is prompted to ask as many probing questions like in our setup.